About

 I was born and raised in Lindsay, Ontario.
 I have lived and worked in the Greater Toronto Area since 2010.

-I made a decision several years ago to not use social media.
-I deleted my Facebook, Instagram and Twitter accounts in early 2018, and I have no plan on ever using those platforms again.
-I do not like the way that social media propagates false information and I do not want to participate in those platforms as a result of that.
+I decided several years ago to not use social media.
+I deleted my Facebook, Instagram, and Twitter accounts in early 2018, and I have no plan on ever using those platforms again.
+I do not like the way that social media propagates false information and I do not want to participate in those platforms because of that.

 Why Did I Create This Website?